igorcrevar/cardano-wallet-tx/README.md

 - Transaction hash signing and assembling signatures into the final transaction
 - Query UTXOs, slot, protocol parameters, and submit transactions with Ogmios, Blockfrost or CLI

-Note: It only supports simple money transfer transactions; there is no functionality for smart contracts, etc.
+Note: It only supports simple money transfer transactions (including tokens/native assets); there is no functionality for smart contracts, etc.